Local Government Changes in the United Kingdom

-Throughout much of the present century local government in most areas of the United Kingdom consisted of two tiers, each with their own responsibilities.
+Throughout much of the 20th century local government in most areas of the United Kingdom consisted of two tiers, each with their own responsibilities.
 The upper-tier authorities were the county councils and the lower-tier consisted of a multiplicity of city, borough, urban district, rural district and metropolitan district councils.
 A number of cities and towns, however, had a single tier of local government and were not dependent on the county councils in any way.
 These cities and towns were those granted the status of "County Borough" or of "County of itself" or, in Scotland, of "County of a City" and they formed what were effectively independent islands within the geographic counties.
 Most county council boundaries corresponded with those of the geographic counties, but there were some exceptions, namely Yorkshire, Lincolnshire, Suffolk and Sussex, where the geographic counties were served by two or three County Councils.
 London, as ever, was another exception.
 London proper, the City of London, was and is only the one square mile on the north bank of the Thames where the Bank of England and other financial institutions are located.
 The county of London, however, covered some 116 square miles but it was of comparatively recent origin, having been formed in 1899 from the City and chunks of the surrounding counties of Middlesex, Kent and Surrey.
 Around the county of London was a rather ill-defined and constantly growing area known as Greater London.

 The first of the far reaching changes took place in 1965 with the formal recognition of the previously vague concept of Greater London.
 On April 1st 1965 the Greater London Council was constituted covering an area which comprised the former counties of London and Middlesex together with parts of Essex, Kent, Surrey and Hertfordshire, including three former County Boroughs, Croydon, West Ham and East Ham.
 The second-tier within this area, which had previously consisted of no fewer than 82 borough, metropolitan and urban district councils, was reorganised into 33 sub-divisions - 32 London Boroughs and the City of London.